-Developments of 2 - 24 dwellings - Proposals for housing developments of twenty four units and fewer in size make up a considerable proportion of proposals received by the Planning Authority.
+1. Developments of 2 - 24 dwellings - Proposals for housing developments of twenty four units and fewer in size make up a considerable proportion of proposals received by the Planning Authority.
 Cumulatively these schemes place considerable pressure on existing playing spaces.
 Considering the potential for added pressure upon existing facilities it is necessary to seek a financial contribution from these developments.
 A requirement for developments of this scale to make provision for playing space would be inappropriate due to the potential for site constraints and the potential for providing playing spaces of unusable sizes.
 As such developments of this size will instead be expected to make a one-off financial contribution towards local playing space provision.
 These contributions individually cumulatively could help the Council enhance existing provision in the locality of the development, or even provide new open spaces where there are current deficiencies in provision.
-It is not appropriate to state here the current financial contribution sought per dwelling.
+Please note that it is not appropriate to state here the current financial contribution sought per dwelling.
 For all such detailed financial enquiries, advice should be sought from Leisure Services.
 (See Appendix 2 for contact details.)
-Developments of 25+ dwellings - Where proposals seek to develop 25 or more dwellings the minimum standard

-Developments of 25+ dwellings - Where proposals seek to develop 25 or more dwellings the minimum standard to be applied will be 56.65 square metres per dwelling.
+2. Developments of 25+ dwellings - Where proposals seek to develop 25 or more dwellings the minimum standard to be applied will be 56.65 square metres per dwelling.
+Note that the minimum acceptable size of a play area will be 1200 square meters or 0.12ha.

-Additional Requirements for Developments of 100+ dwellings - Where proposals seek to develop 100 or more dwellings the developer will be expected, in addition to the standard requirement for recreation space, to make provision for small-medium sized sports facilities such as tennis courts, bowling green, basketball courts.
+3. Additional Requirements for Developments of 100+ dwellings - Where proposals seek to develop 100 or more dwellings the developer will be expected, in addition to the standard requirement for recreation space, to make provision for small-medium sized sports facilities such as multi use games courts (minimum size 20mx12m) and wheeled play sports (min size 30mx25m).

-Additional Requirements for Developments of 200+ dwellings - Where proposals seek to develop 200 or more dwellings the developer will be expected, in addition to the standard requirement for recreation space, to make provision for a formal sports pitch with changing facilities and car parking, for example a football, rugby or cricket pitch.
+4. Additional Requirements for Developments of 200+ dwellings - Where proposals seek to develop 200 or more dwellings the developer will be expected, in addition to the standard requirement for recreation space, to make provision for an adult sized sports pitch (e.g. rugby, football, cricket) with changing facilities and car parking.